vishvAsa/kAvyam/laxaNam/kathA/bhAvaH.md

   - anubhāva corresponds to kārya.
 It includes actions such as crying and laughter.
 It is oft communicated via acting.
   - vyabhicāribhāvas are communicated via their anubhāvas.
   - sthāyibhāva is located within the character.
+- Each bhāva (vyabhicāri or sthāyibhāva) is communicated thus.

 ### Mode of inference
 - People like abhinavagupta claim that the inference here is different from the real-world counterpart, and call it ‘dhvani’ aka 'implicature'.